goldieswx/node-mcu-connect/README.md

 ### Performance ###

-Throughput of 115kbps is acheived using the msp430g2553 as node (network) chip.
+Throughput of 120kbps is acheived using the msp430g2553 as node (network) chip.
 The chip doesn't contain nor a FIFO buffer and a DMA buffer, so it cannot do many more.
 Maybe not the perfect tool for the job (I guess a cortex M0 might have been better suited).

-Packet latency of about 1ms can be expected one way at 115kbps.
+Packet latency of about 1ms can be expected (one way) at 120kbps.
+Theoretically, this makes about 400 packets per second.
+Altough possible the network is not supposed to grow over 30 nodes (at that time, favor multiple paralleled networks).
+Average network size is 10-15 nodes so this would mean a very resonable 25ms/35ms latency at full load.

 The chip performs flawlessly though and throughput is not the primary goal of the project.
 Which is "making a control network".